bewillcott/bewsoftware-libs/BEWProperty/README.md

-# BEWProperty
+# BEW Property
-This library contains the Property class and its sub-classes.
+This is a library that contains the Property class and its sub-classes.